MattMattV/my-stars/README.md

 ## CSS

-- [t-scroll](https://github.com/crazychicken/t-scroll) - The most popular HTML, CSS, and JavaScript (Animate Elements On Reveal)
+- [t-scroll](https://github.com/crazychicken/t-scroll) - A modern reveal-on-scroll library with useful options and animations.
+(Animate Elements On Reveal)
 - [obnoxious.css](https://github.com/tholman/obnoxious.css) - Animations for the strong of heart, and stupid of mind.
 - [sakura](https://github.com/oxalorg/sakura) - :cherry_blossom: a minimal css framework/theme.
 - [expodal](https://github.com/jessekorzan/expodal) - The Most Explosive Modal on The Web.